sunpazed/phillips-hue-web-control/README.md

-Phillips Hue Web Control
+Philips Hue Web Control
 =============

-A small utility to update the colour of your Phillips Hue light via a simple webpage control.
+A small utility to update the colour of your Philips Hue light via a simple webpage control.
 Currently untested, and hasily thrown together over an hour or so.
 Please feel free to test and contribute your ideas.